stanleybak/hyst/README.md

 To add items like "Run with SpaceEx (hypy)" or "Run with Flow*" to the right click context menu in Ubuntu/Gnome, you can use the Nautilus Actions Configuration Tool.
 Some help related to this is here: http://www.howtogeek.com/116807/how-to-easily-add-custom-right-click-options-to-ubuntus-file-manager/ .
 The command to do the install is: sudo apt-get install nautilus-actions .
 Basically, when you run it you get a GUI to allow you to give commands to run, as well as filters for when they're enabled / disabled (for example, SpaceEx Model Editor is only there if you right click a .xml file).

 You can use the Import Assistant (Tools-> Import Assistant) in the Nautilus Actions Configuration Tool to import a predefined set of actions given in hyst/doc/nautalis-action-files.
 The actions may then need to be customized to your system's paths (the paths to the tools, for example, may be different than on my computer).
+You can directly add items to the right click menu (rather than having a sub-menu), by going to Edit -> Preferences -> Runtime preferences -> Nautilus menu layout and unchecking "Create a root 'Nautalius-Actions' menu" .
+To enable the terminal, you need to go to Edit -> Preferences -> Runtime Execution and add the command pattern: "gnome-terminal -x bash -c COMMAND" .

-Afterwards, you may need to restart nautilus for the changes to take effect (logging out and logging back in should work).
+Afterwards, you may need to restart nautilus for the imported actions to take effect (logging out and logging back in should work).

 *****************************************
 ADDITIONAL PRINTER DOCUMENTATION